sass/sass/proposal/color-4-new-spaces-js.changes.md

 * `toSpace` uses `Converting a Color` algorithm instead of `color.to-space()` to avoid removing missing channels when converting to a legacy space.

+* In `change` and constructors, throw an error for alpha and lightness values that are out of range.

 ## Draft 1.3

 * Rename new Embedded Protocol message from `SassColor` to `Color`.